maddalax/htmgo/htmgo-site/md/docs/2_core-concepts/2_partials.md

 Partials are where things get interesting.
 Partials allow you to start adding interactivity to your website by swapping in content, setting headers, redirecting, etc.

-Partials have a similiar structure to pages.
+Partials have a similar structure to pages.
 A simple partial may look like:

 ```go
 func CurrentTimePartial(ctx *h.RequestContext) *h.Partial {